opendocsg/opendoc-supreme-court-practice-directions/PART-18-Matters-Under-The-Legal-Profession-Act.md

-# Part XVIII: Matters Under The Legal Profession Act
+# Part XVIII: Matters Under The Legal Profession Act 1966

 <ul type="*">
 	<li>134.
 Applications for admission as an advocate and solicitor of the Supreme Court</li>
 	<li>135.
-“Part-call” applications pursuant to section 32(3) of the Legal Profession Act</li>
+“Part-call” applications pursuant to section 32(3) of the Legal Profession Act 1966</li>
 	<li>136.
 Electronic applications for practising certificates</li>
 	<li>137. [deleted]</li>
 </ul>